petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/site-initializers.md

     * `toDTO`: If the method includes a call to a `toDTO` method, find the corresponding REST API endpoint (at `[your domain]/o/api`) and download the asset using a `get` method there to get usable JSON data.
 You must identify the asset in its database table if the API requires fetching it by ID.

-    * If the method instead includes a call to `[AssetName]Importer.import*` (e.g., `layoutsImporter.importFile`), download the related data using the [export/import center](../../headless-delivery/consuming-apis/data-migration-center.md).
-You must enable the feature flag to enable the export/import center for this.
+    * If the method instead includes a call to `[AssetName]Importer.import*` (e.g., `layoutsImporter.importFile`), download the related data using the [export/import center](../../headless-delivery/consuming-apis/data-migration-center.md) or via the *Export* option on the content's page in the site menu.
+You must enable the feature flag to enable the export/import center.

 !!! warning
     The batch framework's export/import center is a [feature under development](../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags).
 Never enable a dev feature flag in production.